Skip to content

 Name Type Description Default

-depth ndarray
+depth ndarray or tensor

 Depth tensor.